Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Cosmological Evolution and Phenomenology

 \subsection{Direct Detection Constraints}

-Direct-detection experiments probe the WIMP-like regions of parameter space through spin-independent (SI) scattering off nuclei induced by Higgs exchange.
-The SI DM--nucleon cross section can be approximated (at zero momentum transfer) by
+Direct-detection experiments probe the WIMP-like regions of parameter space through spin-independent (SI) scattering off nuclei mediated by Higgs exchange.
+At zero momentum transfer, the SI DM--nucleon cross section can be approximated by